 Notice: I’m an affiliate for Amazon as well as other companies.
 Any links in this article may be affiliate links.
 I always appreciate it if you purchase something using my affiliate links.
 Doing so helps me to raise a little extra money that pays for the costs of running this site.
 And it allows me to continue bringing you quality content, all without costing you a thing!
 Thanks!

 We are all familiar with ground black pepper.
-In fact it is one of the most common and most used of all of the herbs and spices.
+In fact, it is one of the most common and most used of all herbs and spices.
 At one time it was so important that it was used as currency and presented as an offering to the gods.
 You are sure to find black pepper at almost every home in your neighborhood.
 But most people no longer have an understanding of why the use of black pepper became so common.
 They also don’t understand why it was important to include black pepper with meals.

 Of course, the ground pepper that we find at the grocery store is not exactly how pepper originates.
 It is from the pepper plant which is common in tropical climates.
 When the pepper plant flowers, those flowers turn into little hard berries, known as peppercorns.
 These peppercorns are rich in nutrients such as manganese, vitamin K and copper.